Chryseus/AD5M_Fan_Controlller/README.md

 Exhaust fan is a 4020 24V.

-Power is drawn from the built in 24V supply and regulated down to 5V for the ESP32 using a 7805, the ESP32 3.3V regulator is used to power the sensors.
+Power is drawn from the built in 24V supply and regulated down to 5V for the ESP32 using a LMR14006Y buck converter (you could use a 7805 instead), the ESP32 3.3V regulator is used to power the sensors.

 ## 3D Printed Parts